phonophasm/phonophasm.github.io/_projects/matsu-vr.md

 ---
 layout: default
-title: "Matsu VR — Memories and Stories from the Islands"
+title: "Matsu VR — Memories and Stories from the Matsu Islands"
 permalink: /projects/matsu-vr/
 ---

 # Matsu VR — Memories and Stories from the Matsu Islands

+*A narrative VR and exhibition project built from interviews, field recordings, and lived experiences on the Matsu Islands.*

+> **Status:** Research and exhibition prototype.
+This page documents the project as a completed exploratory work and a framework for future cultural VR projects.

 ![Concept hero illustration for the Matsu VR project, combining island landscapes and interview quotes.](/assets/projects/Matsu/hero.png)

-A VR-led exhibition concept that translates lived memories, interviews, and local myths from the Matsu Islands into an immersive, story-driven experience.
+Matsu VR is a VR-led exhibition concept that translates lived memories, interviews, and local myths from the Matsu Islands into an immersive, story-driven experience.

-Matsu VR is a narrative VR journey and exhibition framework built from real interviews, field recordings, and research on the Matsu Islands.
-It weaves VR, documentary, print, and feedback tools into one experience designed to share Matsunese identity and gently encourage cultural tourism and deeper understanding.
-Field expeditions across Nangan and Beigan gathered ambient audio, photographs, and handwritten stories that became the raw material for every virtual scene.
+Developed through fieldwork on Nangan and Beigan, the project weaves VR, documentary media, printed material, and audience feedback into a single narrative system designed to share Matsunese identity and encourage deeper cultural understanding.
 {: .tldr-highlight }

+---

 ## Video Demo